Waste: Automobile airbag propellants

-Electronic Waste
+Electronic waste

-Electronic waste, often referred to as “E-Waste” or “E-Scrap,” are often thrown away or sent to a recycler.
+Electronic waste, often referred to as "E-Waste" or "E-Scrap," are often thrown away or sent to a recycler.
 E-Waste continues to end up in landfills across the world.
 The EPA estimates that in 2009, 2.37 million tons of televisions, computers, cell phones, printers, scanners, and fax machines were discarded by US consumers.
 Only 25% of these devices were recycled; the remainder ended up in landfills across the US.

 E-Waste contains many elements that can be recycled or re-used.
 Typically speaking, electronics are encased in a plastic or light metal enclosure.
 Items such as computer boards, wiring, capacitors, and small motor items are common types of E-waste.
-Of these items, the internal components include oil, iron, gold, palladium, platinum, and copper.
-All of which are mined from the earth’s core.
-For these items to be mined, it requires massive amounts of energy to operate the equipment, which emits greenhouse gases into the atmosphere.
-Donating e-waste to recycling centers or refurbishing this equipment can reduce the greenhouse gases emitted through the mining process.
-It will also lower the usage of our naturally formed products to ensure future generations will have sufficient natural resources.
+Of these items, the internal components include iron, gold, palladium, platinum, and copper, all of which are mined from the earth.
+It requires energy to operate the equipment to mine these metals, which emits greenhouse gases into the atmosphere.
+Donating e-waste to recycling centers or refurbishing this equipment can reduce the greenhouse gases emitted through the mining process as well as decrease the use of natural resources to ensure future generations will have sufficient access to these resources.

 As this issue continued to grow, President Obama established the Interagency Task Force on Electronics Stewardship in November 2010.
 The overall goal for this task was to develop a national strategy for handling and proper disposal of electronic waste.
 The task force would work with the White House Council on Environmental Quality (CEQ), EPA, and the US General Services Administration (GSA).
-The task force released the final product, the National Strategy for Electronics Stewardship report.
-The report focuses on four goals of the federal government’s plan to enhance the management of electronics, as shown below.
+The task force released its final product, the National Strategy for Electronics Stewardship report.
+The report focuses on four goals of the federal government's plan to enhance the management of electronics: